cRejon/in4labs_auth/README.md

 =====
 # Description
 This tool is the base for the In4Labs project.
 It brings together the common functionalities for all Labs: _login, time slot reservation_ and _access control_.
-The specific functionalities of each Lab must be implemented inside a Docker container (created by a Dockerfile) that will be run by this tool.
+The specific functionalities of each Lab must be implemented inside a Docker image (created by a Dockerfile) that will be run by this tool.
 To access the tool, open a web browser and go to **_http://RPi_IP_address:8000_**.
 It is possible to run several Labs in the same machine and all of them must be included in the **_in4labs_app/labs_** folder.
 Two sample laboratories (one for Arduino and one for Jupyter Notebooks) are provided for testing purposes, so their associated folders <ins>should be removed</ins> in production.
 Tested on Raspberry Pi OS Lite Bullseye (64-bit).
 Requires Python >=3.9.